 3. Add 90 mL of room temperature Phosphate-citrate buffer using 60 mL syringes and 20-gauge needle.

-Note: Since ENU is easily degraded, the precise concentration should be determined based on absorbance at λ=398 nm.
+Note: Since ENU is easily degraded, the precise concentration should be determined based on absorbance using a spectrophotometer at λ=398 nm.
 Concentration is calculated based on the formula 0.72 O.D. = 1 mg/ml of ENU.

 Dosage for mutagenesis

 -3 weekly doses of 100 mg/ml.

 -Generally the mutagenized males will recover from sterility at week 12.
 A test-breed can be performed 8 weeks after the last ENU injection to monitor the recovery of fertility.

 1. Prepare the work surface in the hood with diapers.

 2. Wear double gloves and face shield and perform the injection in the fume hood.